ntjennings1/utils/ciphers/atbash/README.md

 g++ .\encrypt.cpp .\obj\cipher.cpp -o encrypt.exe
 ```

 Then run the executable.
-Be sure to enter plain text surrounded by double quotes.
+Be sure to enter plaintext surrounded by double quotes.
 ```
 encrypt.exe "PLAINTEXT"
 ```